 The Environment Protection (Industrial Waste Resource) Regulations 2009 (Victorian Legislation and Parliamentary Documents) categorise industrial wastes by risk profile to ensure that each is appropriately handled, stored, treated, transported and disposed of.

-These Regulations are currently being reviewed by EPA.
+These Regulations are currently being reviewed by EPA, as they are due to 'sunset' (or expire) on 30 June 2019.

 The Environment Protection (Industrial Waste Resource) Amendment Regulations 2016 were made on 22 November 2016 and take effect from 7 December 2016.
 These amendments clarify the beneficial reuse provisions and embed the waste codes in the Regulations.